Certified Peer Support Specialist (part time)

 Summary:

-The Certified Peer Support Specialist is responsible for providing direct and indirect residential peer support services and advocacy to individuals in residential treatment for substance use and/or co-occurring disorders.
-This position will collaborate with a multi-disciplinary team to help people in recovery achieve their personal recovery goals by promoting self-determination, personal responsibility, resiliency and empowerment.
-Activities include onsite peer support, peer mentoring and coaching, resource connecting, facilitation of recovery, educational and support groups, and building community supports.
-The Certified Peer Support Specialist will perform services within the boundaries and scope of their expertise under the supervision of the Shift Supervisor and within the ethical guidelines of Peer Support professionals.
+The Peer Counselor is responsible for providing direct and indirect peer recovery services and advocacy to individuals in the Bettor Choice Program for Problem Gambling.
+This position will collaborate with the clinical team to help people in recovery achieve their personal recovery goals by promoting self-determination, personal responsibility, resiliency, and empowerment.
+Activities include onsite peer support and counseling, peer mentoring and coaching, resource connecting, facilitation of recovery, educational and support groups, and building community support.
+The Peer Recovery Counselor will perform services within the boundaries and scope of their expertise under the supervision of the Clinical Manager of Gambling Services and within the ethical guidelines of Peer Recovery professionals.

 Essential Duties and Responsibilities: